Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space: Experimental Details

-We describe all baselines in experiments as follows: \begin{itemize} \item Chain-of-Thought (CoT): CoT refers to a structured, sequential approach to problem-solving, wherein complex tasks are decomposed into intermediate steps, each explicitly articulated to facilitate logical progression toward a solution.
-In our experiments, CoT follows the prompt listed in \Cref{app_subsec: prompt_design}. \item Few-Shot CoT: Few-Shot Chain-of-Thought (CoT) prompting is a technique in natural language processing that enhances model performance on complex reasoning tasks by providing a small number of illustrative examples with step-by-step reasoning, enabling the model to generalize and produce structured, logical outputs.
-In our experiment, we adopt the result from \citet{lambert2025tulu3pushingfrontiers}. \item Best-of-N (BoN): This method involves generating $N$ independent samples or candidates from a given model, evaluating each based on a predefined objective function, and selecting the candidate that maximizes the desired reward.
-In our experiment, since the average update iterations of \model is less than 2, we select $N=3$, which is larger, for BoN.
-The reward function for BoN remains the same as that of \model, which is performed under self-reward mechanism. \item Self-Rewarding \cite{yuan2025selfrewardinglanguagemodels}: This leverages intrinsic feedback mechanisms to iteratively enhance model performance without reliance on external reward signals. \item ScPO \cite{prasad2024selfconsistencypreferenceoptimization}: A framework for self-consistency preference optimization, rigorously formalizing the alignment of decision-making processes with logically coherent and preference-driven outcomes in complex systems. \item CoH \cite{liu2023chainhindsightalignslanguage}: A framework which systematically aligns language models with human feedback through a structured, iterative process, enhancing their performance in complex reasoning tasks. \item Genius \cite{xu2025geniusgeneralizablepurelyunsupervised}: A purely unsupervised self-training framework designed to enhance advanced reasoning capabilities in artificial intelligence systems, offering generalizable performance across diverse tasks without reliance on labeled data. \item SimpleRL-Zoo \cite{zeng2025simplerlzooinvestigatingtamingzero}: A reinforcement learning framework designed to enhance sample efficiency and performance stability in complex decision-making environments through simplified algorithmic structures and adaptive exploration strategies. \item GRPO \cite{shao2024deepseekmath}: Group Relative Policy Optimization (GRPO), introduced in the DeepSeekMath framework, is a novel reinforcement learning algorithm that enhances mathematical reasoning in large language models by optimizing policy updates through group-based reward comparisons, significantly reducing memory consumption compared to traditional Proximal Policy Optimization (PPO).
+\item Self-Rewarding \cite{yuan2025selfrewardinglanguagemodels}: This leverages intrinsic feedback mechanisms to iteratively enhance model performance without reliance on external reward signals. \item ScPO \cite{prasad2024selfconsistencypreferenceoptimization}: A framework for self-consistency preference optimization, rigorously formalizing the alignment of decision-making processes with logically coherent and preference-driven outcomes in complex systems. \item CoH \cite{liu2023chainhindsightalignslanguage}: A framework which systematically aligns language models with human feedback through a structured, iterative process, enhancing their performance in complex reasoning tasks. \item Genius \cite{xu2025geniusgeneralizablepurelyunsupervised}: A purely unsupervised self-training framework designed to enhance advanced reasoning capabilities in artificial intelligence systems, offering generalizable performance across diverse tasks without reliance on labeled data. \item SimpleRL-Zoo \cite{zeng2025simplerlzooinvestigatingtamingzero}: A reinforcement learning framework designed to enhance sample efficiency and performance stability in complex decision-making environments through simplified algorithmic structures and adaptive exploration strategies. \item GRPO \cite{shao2024deepseekmath}: Group Relative Policy Optimization (GRPO), introduced in the DeepSeekMath framework, is a novel reinforcement learning algorithm that enhances mathematical reasoning in large language models by optimizing policy updates through group-based reward comparisons, significantly reducing memory consumption compared to traditional Proximal Policy Optimization (PPO).
 In our experiment, we adopt the result from \url{https://www.perplexity.ai/hub/blog/rl-training-for-math-reasoning?utm_source=chatgpt.com}. \item SPIN \cite{chen2024selfplayfinetuningconvertsweak}: A self-play fine-tuning methodology that significantly enhances the performance of weaker language models, transforming them into robust and highly capable systems competitive with stronger counterparts. \item iCoT \cite{deng2024explicit}: a transition from explicit Chain-of-Thought (CoT) reasoning to implicit CoT internalization, proposing a step-by-step learning framework to enhance logical reasoning capabilities in artificial intelligence systems. \item Supervised Fine-Tuning (SFT) was conducted using the LLaMA-Factory framework \cite{zheng2024llamafactory}.
 All models were trained with a learning rate of $1 \times 10^{-5}$, employing a cosine learning rate scheduler, a warmup ratio of 0.1, and the bfloat16 (bf16) data type. \end{itemize}